aerobless/StrangeDungeonVR/docs/index.md

 ### 0.4 (next version)
 * ...
+* Player highscore is now automatically updated every minute instead of just on death.
+This will also put players on the highscore that didn't die.
+* Fixed bug where the statistics weren't reset for every new dungeon run.
 * Combat markers now make a sound when they appear to notify the player that they have to block.
 * Combat moves are now cancelled if the player moves out of range or the enemy dies.
 * Improved peripheral combat display to always be in sight of player.